-Asian stocks slip, yen and gold rise as global risks weigh
+Stocks subdued, gold rises as investors eye global risks

 TROUBLED TOSHIBA: Shares of the Japanese electronics maker extended losses, falling more than 2 percent after it raised doubts about its ability to survive as a company.
 In an unaudited financial report, the company said there are “material events and conditions” that make it questionable whether it can continue as a going concern.

 CURRENCIES: The dollar fell to a five-month low against the yen as investors seeking security amid global uncertainty piled into the Japanese currency, which is traditionally seen as a haven.
-The dollar weakened to 109.42 yen from 110.94 yen late Monday, the first time it has broken past the 110 level since mid-November.
-The euro slipped to $1.0603 from $1.0604.
+The dollar weakened to 109.60 yen from 110.94 yen late Monday, the first time it has broken below the 110 level since mid-November.
+The euro was roughly flat at $1.0602.

 ENERGY: Benchmark U.S. crude extended its rally.
-Oil rose 11 cents to $53.51 a barrel in electronic trading on the New York Mercantile Exchange.
-The contract added 32 cents to close at $53.40 a barrel on Thursday, its sixth gain in a row.
-Brent crude, the standard for international oil prices, added 16 cents to $56.39 a barrel.
+Oil rose 22 cents to $53.62 a barrel in electronic trading on the New York Mercantile Exchange.
+The contract added 32 cents on Thursday, its sixth gain in a row.
+Brent crude, the standard for international oil prices, was up 26 cents to $56.49 a barrel.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.